Autologous Chondrocyte Implantation for Focal Articular Cartilage Lesions - CAM 70148HB

 Two systematic reviews with meta-analysis have evaluated autologous chondrocyte implantation for patients with focal articular cartilage lesions of the talus; the studies included, characteristics of the systematic reviews, and key findings are outlined in Tables 5, 6, and 7, respectively.

-A 2022 systematic review with Bayesian network meta-analysis by Migliorini et al. evaluated 13 studies with minimum 18-month follow-up comparing surgical interventions for chondral defects of the talus.49 The studies comprised 521 patients, with median follow-up of 47.8 months; most studies, including all that evaluated autologous chondrocyte implantation, were retrospective, with 1 RCT and 2 prospective cohort trials included.
+A 2022 systematic review with Bayesian network meta-analysis by Migliorini et al. evaluated 13 studies with a minimum 18-month follow-up comparing surgical interventions for chondral defects of the talus.50 The studies comprised 521 patients, with a median follow-up of 47.8 months; most studies, including all that evaluated autologous chondrocyte implantation, were retrospective, with 1 RCT and 2 prospective cohort trials included.
 The authors found that cell-free autologous membrane-induced chondrogenesis produced the highest American Orthopedic Foot and Ankle Society (AOFAS) scores and produced the lowest rates of failure.
 However, the timeframe for reporting of AOFAS score and other endpoints was not described, and funnel plots for all reported outcomes suggest the presence of publication bias.

 Table 5.
 Comparison of Trials/Studies Included in Systematic Reviews of Autologous Chondrocyte Implantation for Cartilage Repair of the Talus

-Study | Niemeyer et al. (2012)51 | Hu et al. (2021)50 | Migliorini et al. (2022)49 |
+Study | Niemeyer et al. (2012)52 | Hu et al. (2021)51 | Migliorini et al. (2022)50 |

 Giannini (2001) | ⚫ | ⚫ | |